influxdata/docs-v2/content/v2.0/organizations/view-orgs.md

 ---
 title: View organizations
 seotitle: View organizations in InfluxDB
-description: Review a list of organizations.
+description: Review a list of organizations in InfluxDB using the InfluxDB UI or the influx CLI.
 menu:
   v2_0:
     name: View organizations